SolidOS/solidos/README.md

 ### SolidOS tasks

-We try to keep the [task manager](https://solidos.solidcommunity.net/public/Roadmap/Tasks/) up to date and plan on the Kanban the next milestones.
+We try to keep the [task manager](https://solidos.solidcommunity.net/public/Roadmap/Tasks/) up to date and plan on Kanban the next milestones.

-### Additional usefull information
+### Additional useful information

 - Find answers over at [SolidOS FAQs](https://github.com/solid/solidos/wiki/FAQs) or at the [SolidOS developer guide](https://github.com/solid/solidos/wiki).
-- For an overall description how the whole ecosystem works head over to [solid process](https://github.com/solid/process).
+- For an overall description of how the whole ecosystem works head over to [solid process](https://github.com/solid/process).
-- Make sure to get into discussion on the [forum](https://forum.solidproject.org/) and on Solid [instant chat channels](https://gitter.im/solid/home).
+- Make sure to get into discussions on the [forum](https://forum.solidproject.org/) and on Solid [instant chat channels](https://gitter.im/solid/home).
 - Join an event over at [Solid events](https://solidproject.org/events).
 - Read the community code of conduct [Solid CoC](https://github.com/solid/process/blob/main/code-of-conduct.md).